Monday, January 7, 2019

 Hold on tight to what is right, what you appreciate, what you are thankful for, and what there is to love in life, and let what's wrong dissipate and fall away; it's the law of faith.

-If you find no things to appreciate or love, it may be a significant indicator you are very much out of practice.
+If you find no things to appreciate or love, it may be a significant indicator that you are out of practice.

 What about appreciating the simple things like eyes to see with, a nose to smell with, a tongue to taste delicious food, arms to hug your loved ones with, legs to walk on, ears to hear awesome music, and family and friends that are always there for you?

-My dear friend, my sweet friend, I pray that you may consider connecting to God in these significant ways of practicing appreciation and love more.
+My dear, sweet friend, I pray that you may consider connecting to God in these significant ways of practicing appreciation and love more.

-That's all I got, except a prayer held tight in my heart that you will consider these things for you because you are the most critical person in your life, and you are very important to God and me.
+That's all I have, except a prayer held tight in my heart that you will consider these things for yourself because you are the most critical person in your life and are very important to God and me.

 Elizabeth Stanfill